 Half-Service Airbnb Management Costs and Fees

 The typical Airbnb management fee for half-service providers is 10% to 15% of monthly rental revenue.
 Two of the most popular names in the US vacation rental industry falling within this category are Evolve and RedAwning.
-Both Evolve and RedAwning charge a universal fee of 10% of rental income.

 The services covered by the half-service Airbnb fee usually include: